Solve the following rational inequality and graph the solution se... | Channels for Pearson+

 Linear Inequalities - Online Tutor, Practice Problems & Exam Prep

-Solve the following rational inequality and graph the solution set on a number line: x/(x - 8) > 0
+Solve the following rational inequality and graph the solution set on a number line: (x - 2)/(x + 6) > 0

-Solve the following rational inequality and graph the solution set on a number line: x/(x - 8) > 0
+Solve the following rational inequality and graph the solution set on a number line: (x - 2)/(x + 6) > 0